 Faith is the noun form of the word, to believe.

 Faith is not a verb or noun that specifically pertains to spiritual things, or things of a spiritual nature, like one can have faith that a chair will support one's weight, or that a car will enable you to get from point A to point B without failing.
-In the context of a biblical application of faith, faith demonstrates that it is predicated by a work of the Holy Spirit, that is not forced neither ineffectual in nature.
-The activity of the Holy Spirit is nonetheless present as faith grows, and supports a person's faith journey when a person submits themselves to the Holy Spirit's work in their life.
+But in the context of a biblical application of faith, it demonstrates that it is followed by a work of the Holy Spirit, Who neither forces faith nor is ineffectual in the way that it is distributed.
+The activity of the Holy Spirit is present as faith grows, and supports a person's faith journey when a person submits/humbles themselves to the Holy Spirit's work in their life.